-If a student is selected for their first (1st) choice program, they MUST accept that program or return to their home school.
-If a parent does not want their child to attend their second (2nd) or third (3rd) choice program if selected, they must decline the selected program and notify the Department of Choice Programs & School Choice that they want to remain in the "wait pool" for their other program(s).
+If a student is selected for his/her first (1st) choice program, he/she MUST accept that program or return to the home school.
+If a parent does not want their child to attend the second (2nd) or third (3rd) choice program if selected, he/she must decline the selected program and notify the Department of Choice Programs & School Choice that they want to remain in the "wait pool" for the other program(s).